On Being an Informed Patient

 The U.S. Preventive Services Task Force, an independent panel that makes recommendations to doctors, urges physicians not to routinely offer exercise stress testing to people without symptoms or strong risk factors for CAD.
 Physician groups like the American College of Cardiology support this recommendation.

-Another reason why doing unneeded stress can be harmful is that this test (like many tests) can give false positives (this happens roughly in 10% of cases).
+Another reason why doing unneeded stress tests can be harmful is that this test (like many tests) can give false positives (this happens roughly in 10% of cases).
 When this test gives false positive result, patient usually has to perform an invasive procedure called coronarography, which comes with its own risks.

 Gallbladder Polyps

 Once I went for a repeat abdominal ultrasound for a gallbladder polyp because I was interested in certain features of the polyp.
-However, I found out the doctor performing the scan was not willing or able to assess those features.
+However, I found out the doctor performing the scan was not willing to assess those features.
 Anyway, they mentioned that if there is a polyp I should consider a cholecystectomy (removal of gallbladder).
 Now usually the doctor performing the scan is not the one to recommend treatment, but I am mentioning this case, because they voiced their opinion anyway.
 I told them that polyps of size less than 4mm are considered very low risk and cholecystectomy is not advised in those cases based on the guidelines (unless there are some other risk factors) - on which he responded that size did not matter that much and seemed somewhat skeptical of the guidelines.

 Final Thoughts